adoptium/infrastructure/README.md

 - **dockerhost systems** are configured to allow work to happen within containers on a large host system.
 These typically run two types of containers.
 Thesse are created using the [dockerhost.yml playbook](https://github.com/adoptium/infrastructure/blob/master/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/dockerhost.yml).
   - **Static docker containers** are used for testing.
 The process for deploying these is described in the [DockerStatic role](ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/DockerStatic/README.md) which makes use of the files in the Dockerfiles directory under that role.
 Each static docker container has its own agent definition in jenkins and has a name prefixed `test-docker-`.
   - **Build images** are created and published to dockerhub and GitHub's container registry.
 They are created by running the playbooks inside a container of the operating system we build Temurin on using the dockerfiles in [ansible/docker](https://github.com/adoptium/infrastructure/tree/master/ansible/docker).
 For more details on how these are build, see [the FAQ](https://github.com/adoptium/infrastructure/blob/master/FAQ.md#what-about-the-builds-that-use-the-dockerbuild-tag).
 Build containers are instantiated during build execution and not retained afterwards in order to meet our secure development requirements.
 For licensing reasons, Windows build containers are pushed to a private Azure container repository and not made available on dockerhub/ghcr.
 - **Non-docker build systems** For AIX and Solaris we do not use containers for building.
 These machines are named `build-` and are set up in the same way as the test systems.
-Note that for Solaris we do not attach the machines directly to jenkins any more and connet to them via a proxy machine (See [this issue](https://github.com/adoptium/infrastructure/issues/3742) for why.
-For x64 we use Vagrant VMs on a Linux/x64 dockerhosthost machine.
+Note that for Solaris we do not attach the machines directly to jenkins any more and connet to them via a proxy machine (See [this issue](https://github.com/adoptium/infrastructure/issues/3742) for why and [this link](https://github.com/adoptium/temurin-build/blob/master/SOLARIS.md) for how to diagnose those proxy jobs.
+For Solaris/x64 we use Vagrant VMs on a Linux/x64 dockerhosthost machine (The same one that runs the proxy)

 ## Dynamic provisioning